C3-PRO/c3-pro-server/README.md

 To obtain access keys and secrets from AWS, visit http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/AWSCredentials.html.
 We suggest to create a user in AWS-IAM with only permissions to access S3 and SQS, and generate the access key and secret for this user.

+## Serving fhir questionnaires ##

+The following rest method

+    HTTP/1.1 GET /c3pro/fhir/Questionnaire/{{questionnaire id}}

+returns the json specification of the asked questionnaire resource:

+    HTTP/1.1 202 Accepted
+    Content-Type: application/json

+Internally, the json questionaires are stores statically in the S3 bucket.
+The format of the files is:

+    Questionnaire#{questionnaire_id}.json

+For example, the call

+    HTTP/1.1 GET /c3pro/fhir/Questionnaire/c-tracker.survey-in-app.main

+will server the content of the following file stored in the S3 bucket:

+    Questionnaire#c-tracker.survey-in-app.main.json

 ## Providing public key ##

 The system uses a public key uploaded in the S3 bucket to encrypt the symmetric key used to encrypt the resources in the SQS.
 The name of the public key file is specified in *configuration.propeties* file: